How to clean a backpack: by hand and in the machine

 Step 2: Prep your pack for washing

 First, empty everything out of your pack, unzip the pockets, then turn it upside down, and give it a good shake to remove any dirt lodged in pockets or the base of the pack.
 If the pocket configuration is of the awkward kind, use your vacuum cleaner to finish off the job.
-If you happen to have a pack with a metal frame, make sure you remove this before washing, too.
+If you happen to have a pack with a metal or wooden frame, make sure you remove this before washing, too.

 Step 3: Prep your machine